felipegs07/translator-app/README.md

 # Translator

-It's a simple JavaScript/ app translate that allows you to translate to one of 92 languages available in Yandex API.
-Also, allows you to speak some phrases and translate with the SpeechRecognizer api, a experimental function most available on webkit.
+It's a simple JavaScript app that allows you to translate to one of 92 languages available in Yandex API.
+Also, allows you to speak some phrases and translate with the SpeechRecognizer api, an experimental function most available on webkit.

 ## Stack